 The Gazi district is home to several large nightclubs and impressively styled restaurants.
 This area takes its name from a former gas factory which was later transformed into the Gazi Technopolis cultural center.

 The section of Vassilissis Sophias Avenue between Syntagma Square and the Hilton features several world-class museums that attract thousands of visitors each year.
 The newly renovated Benaki Museum contains a huge collection highlighting 8000 years of Greek history.
 The Museum of Cycladic Art specializes in splendid prehistoric works of art from the Aegean Islands, while the Byzantine Museum deals with medieval Greece.
 The history of warfare from prehistoric times until the 20th Century comes alive at the War Museum .
-More peaceful exhibits can be found at the National Art Gallery which features the greatest works of contemporary Greek art.
+More peaceful exhibits can be found at the National Art Gallery , which features magnificent works of contemporary Greek art.

 The streets around Kolonaki Square feature the most elegant boutiques in Athens.
 The square itself (officially named Filikis Eterias) is the favorite meeting place of celebrities and beautiful people.
-They can be seen hanging out any of Kolonaki's numerous cafes after a shopping spree or in the excellent gourmet restaurants and chic bars at night.
+They can be seen hanging out at any of Kolonaki's numerous cafes after a shopping spree, or lounging in the excellent gourmet restaurants and chic bars at night.
 Kolonaki lies on the slopes of Lykavittos Hill , the city's best vantage point.

 The scenery changes just a few blocks away from elegant Kolonaki.
 The area around Exarhion Square is dominated by rock music bars, jazz clubs and traditional tavernas which are frequented by students and intellectuals.

-Panepistimiou and Stadiou Streets
+Panepistimiou & Stadiou Streets

 These two streets connect Syntagma Square with Omonia Square.
 As well as shops and restaurants, they feature some of the city's most beautiful 19th-century buildings.
 Among them is the so-called Panepistimiou Street (officially named El.
 Venizelou Street), along with the university and National Library .
 The historic Iliou Melathron Mansion now houses the Numismatic Museum and the National History Museum .